 Inexpensive, Poorly Made Cymbals Will Never Sound Great

-Most starter sets come with inexpensive cymbals, which are typically formed from sheet metal and are therefore not very durable, nor resonant.
+Most starter sets (such as this Zildjian Planet Z set) come with inexpensive cymbals that are typically formed from sheet metal and are therefore not very durable, nor resonant.

 By contrast, most other cymbals (even those that don’t cost an arm and a leg) are made from cast metal, which is then either hammered, lathed or a combination of both.
 Not only are these cymbals more durable, but they also have much more resonance and tonal qualities to them.